jhoek/UncommonSense.Bc.Utils/readme.md

 | Path       | The path to the folder to examine  | No        | Current folder (`.`) |
 | ObjectType | The object types to return         | No        | All object types     |
 | Recurse    | Also consider subfolders of `Path` | No        | No                   |

+> Note that, for the sake of speed and simplicity, `Get-BcObjectInfo` assumes a single object per `.al` file, starting on the first line of the file.

 ### Object IDs in Use/Reserved Object IDs: New-BcObjectIdInfo
 Creates output objects that each contain a combination of an object type and object ID.
 In the ID availability cmdlets below, these output objects can be used e.g. to represent objects that are reserved or simulate IDs that are in use.